MoatazFarid/proofreading-extension/README.md

 1. Select any text on a webpage
 2. Right-click the selected text
 3. Choose "Improve Text" from the context menu
+4. A tooltip will appear with the improved text
+5. You can:
+    - Copy the improved text to clipboard
-4. Wait for the improved version to appear
+    - Replace the original text with the improved version
+    - Drag the tooltip to a different position
+    - Close the tooltip when done

 ## Development